 Documenting and reporting near misses in the workplace

-A near miss “near hit”, “close call, or nearly a collision” is an unplanned event that has the potential to cause but does not result in a human injury, environmental or equipment damage, or an interruption to normal operation.
+A near miss is an unplanned event that has the potential to cause but does not result in a human injury, environmental or equipment damage, or an interruption to normal operation.
+Documenting near misses in the workplace is essential to preventing injuries in the future.

 Proactively identify risk

-The first step is to develop a Job Hazard Analysis (JHA) to identify and evaluate possible ways employees can be injured while performing a specific job task.
+The first step of recording near misses is to do a job hazard analysis (JHA).
+During this process, you’ll identify and evaluate hazards related to each job in your processes.
 Identifying possible hazards before performing the task can help eliminate or bring focus on the proper procedures when performing the job.

 The second step is having employees identify and evaluate any unsafe conditions in their work locations.
 Set an example to make safety a focus at the beginning of each workday.
 Having open discussions with your employees can help them to feel comfortable reporting incidents that they have witnessed or experienced.